afni/afni_doc/tutorials/apqc_html/apqc_ex1.rst

 Likely these will be shown in the template space, if using the ``tlrc`` block.

-Block: va2t
+QC Block: **va2t**
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Volumetric views of anatomical-to-template alignment.

 .. list-table::
-   :header-rows: 0
+   :header-rows: 1
    :widths: 90

+   * - Volumetric views of anatomical-to-template alignment
    * - .. image:: media/task03_va2t.png
           :width: 100%
           :align: center